upyog/UPYOG/business-services/dashboard-data-extractor/README.md

 # Adapter Metrics Extractor Service

 This is the main executable Spring Boot service in the metrics ingestion pipeline.
-It interacts with the database to extract raw application and collection data, maps them to type-safe DTOs, and invokes the `adapter-engine` pipeline to ingest them to the National Dashboard.
+It interacts with the database to extract raw application and collection data, maps them to type-safe DTOs, and invokes the `dashboard-data-engine` pipeline to ingest them to the National Dashboard.

 ## Responsibilities
 - **DB Configuration & Schedulers**: Defines database connection configs, schemas, and ShedLock schedulers.